B: Breakfast | L: Lunch | D: Dinner | BR: Brunch | T: Take-out

 845.561.0211, L, T

 Just across the street from Pete’s, Nimai’s Bliss Kitchen serves wholesome, 100-percent vegetarian Indian cuisine.
 No chicken tikka masala here!
 Instead you’ll find dishes substitute chickpeas or paneer, as in paneer masala.
-On weekends, take a yoga class in the studio (first class free!), then refuel at the lunch buffet, where you can try a variety of dishes.
+On weekends, take a yoga class in the studio (first class free!), then refuel at the lunch buffet, where you can try a variety of dishes from the Newburgh restaurant.

 845.245.6048, kitchen, L, D, T